Tom94/tev/README.md

 ### macOS / Windows

-Pre-built binaries for Windows (32-bit and 64-bit) and macOS (64-bit) are available on the [releases page](https://github.com/Tom94/tev/releases).
+Pre-built binaries for Windows (32-bit and 64-bit) and macOS (64-bit, arm) are available on the [releases page](https://github.com/Tom94/tev/releases).

 On macOS, __tev__ can also be installed via homebrew:
 ```bash